How to Tell If Your Garage Door Needs Repair

 You cannot lift it manually

 Automatic garage doors are supposed to lift itself, but you should be able to lift it manually as well.
 The springs in the garage door are designed to make it easier for you to manually lift the door.
 So if you could not lift your garage door, it means that the springs are starting to fail.
 The solution to this would be a basic spring replacement.
+But you should always make sure to hire a certified garage door company to replace your opener.

 It does not immediately respond to the remote